EmpirisDev/EternalReturnWebSiteClone/README.md

 # EternalReturnWebSiteClone
+The background video is missing because it's too big for git.
 ## Description

 This project is a clone of the Eternal Return website.
 It aims to replicate the functionality and design of the original website for learning purposes.